whizzosoftware/WZWave/README.md

 WZWave was created using a combination of studying online resources, studying the open-zwave project as well as copious amounts of reverse engineering.

-Note: The project is not affiliated or endorsed by Sigma Designs and none of their IP was used in the creation of this library.
+Note: The project is not affiliated or endorsed by Sigma Designs and only publicly available resources were used in its creation.

 ### Status